Stride Career Prep in Health Services

 Which pathways are offered?

-Medical Assisting—Students develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
+Certified Medical Assistant—Students develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
 Students are introduced to anatomy and physiology, diagnostic tests, diseases and disorders, treatments, and nutrition.

 What types of jobs can my student learn about and prepare for?*